tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-unguided-Data-platform-upgrade-and-migration.md

 Microsoft and the trademarks listed at <https://www.microsoft.com/en-us/legal/intellectualproperty/Trademarks/Usage/General.aspx> are trademarks of the Microsoft group of companies.
 All other trademarks are property of their respective owners.

-# Data platform upgrade and migration hands-on lab unguided
+# Data Platform upgrade and migration hands-on lab unguided

 Updated June 2018